NPMachineLearning/SmartTrainer/README.md

 1. Go to qt_app directory
 2. Run command `python app.py`

+Note: on linux might required to reinstall/install `libxcb-xinerama0` through apt if encounter following error.
+`qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found`

 ## Desktop app deployment

 Directory qt_app is source code for application on desktop.